Florida lawmakers pass bill prohibiting plastic straw bans in cities

 CLICK HERE TO GET THE FOX NEWS APP

 Starbucks joined the anti-straw movement and announced plastic straws will be phased out from more than 28,000 locations globally by 2020.
-Drinks that require a straw will instead use a strawless lid, which has been implemented in more than 8,000 stores in the U.S. and Canada.
+Drinks that require a straw will instead use a strawless lid, which has already been implemented in more than 8,000 stores in the U.S. and Canada.